Article

 1x

-When you find a project on Upwork that fits your skills, you can submit a proposal to the client.
-This is similar to a cover letter and is typically a brief introduction to let the client know your background and expertise and express your overall enthusiasm for the job.
-After putting in the time and effort to submit a proposal, learning that the client didn't view it can be discouraging and frustrating.
+When you find a job on Upwork that fits your skills, you can submit a proposal to the client.
+Each proposal includes your terms, cover letter, and responses to additional screening questions the client has.
+Your cover letter is a brief introduction that should highlight your background, expertise, and overall enthusiasm for the job.

 Understanding the Upwork algorithm

-The Upwork algorithm was designed to facilitate high-quality matches between clients and talent—saving everyone time and resources.
+The Upwork algorithm was designed to facilitate high-quality matches between clients and talent, saving everyone time and resources.
 It looks at the job posting and compares it to talent proposals and profiles.
-In the proposal, it scans for the right keywords and then makes sure the profile includes the skills the client needs.
+In the proposal, the algorithm scans for the right keywords and then makes sure the freelancer's profile includes the skills the client needs.

-The algorithm also considers talent's past experience with similar jobs and overall history on the platform.
+The algorithm also considers the freelancer’s previous experience with similar jobs and overall history on the platform.
 Its goal is to match clients and talent as closely as possible using machine learning (ML) and artificial intelligence (AI).
-Going beyond the proposal and evaluating talent profiles and work history helps to make sure that clients see the most relevant candidates first.
+Going beyond the proposal and evaluating freelancer profiles and work history helps to make sure that clients see the most relevant candidates first.

 Dive deeper into how the Upwork algorithm works:

-On the client side, after posting a job to the Talent Marketplace™, if it receives many proposals, Upwork will show the closest matches first.
-This reorganization is based on the proposal along with the talent's profile and success with similar projects.
+On the client side, after posting a job to the Talent Marketplace™, if the post receives many proposals, Upwork will show the closest matches first.
+This ordering is based on the proposal, along with the talent's profile and success with similar projects.

-How to rank higher in the Upwork algorithm:
+How to organically rank higher as a freelancer in the Upwork algorithm:

 The role of the Job Success Score (JSS)

-On Upwork, a Job Success Score (JSS) measures your success as a freelancer on the platform.
-This score is calculated by how many projects you've completed and takes into account the contract length, earnings, and client feedback.
-Your JSS updates daily.
+On Upwork, you can earn a Job Success Score (JSS), which measures your success as a freelancer on the platform.
+This score is calculated by how many projects you've completed and takes into account factors like the contract length, earnings, and client feedback.

 Top reasons your proposals aren't being viewed

 Sometimes, a project receives many proposals, and the client may not get to yours before they start interviewing other freelancers.
-This is why it's important to find jobs that closely align with your skill set and spend time submitting a tailored proposal.
-Optimizing your profile and proposals to rank higher by the Upwork algorithm can help push your proposal toward the top of the stack so clients can see it.
+This is why it's important to find jobs that closely align with your skill set and then spend time submitting a tailored proposal.
+Optimizing your profile and proposals to be ranked higher by the Upwork algorithm can help push your proposal toward the top of the stack so clients are more likely to see it.

 We'll dive deeper and explore some of the top reasons why clients aren't viewing your proposals: